Hyperlounge/synth/docs/live-help-source.md

 ## Expression Controls

-These controls are designed for use during performance, their positions are not saved in patches.
+These controls are designed for use while playing to add expression to your performance, their positions are not saved in patches.

 {control: pitchBend}

 ### Pitch Bend

 Drag up or down to increase or decrease the pitch of the note by two semitones.
-If you release the control, it will snap back to the true note.
+If you release the control, it will snap back to the original note.

 {control: modWheel}

 ### Modulation Wheel

-This control can be used to control how much of the LFO signal is used to modulate the sound.
-See Mod Wheel control in the LFO, the Modulation controls in the Oscillators, and the Modulation control in the Filter for details on how this can be configured to affect the sound.
+Use this to control how much of the LFO signal is used to modulate the sound.
+See the Mod Wheel control in the LFO section, the Modulation controls in the Oscillator sections, and the Modulation control in the Filter section for details on how this can be configured to affect the sound.

 {end-module}